 Within the political and social arena, a moderate would bring about social or political reforms that include gradual changes that do not lead to anarchy.
-Also, a moderate respects the social order of the society in which he is a part of.
+Also, a moderate respects the social order of the society of which he is a part of.
 This is why he always makes an attempt to work within this system, rather than to uproot the prevailing social hierarchy completely.

 Who is a Radical?

-Unlike a moderate who hold moderate views, a radical holds extreme beliefs.
+Unlike a moderate who holds moderate views, a radical holds extreme beliefs.
 Just as a moderate, a radical also has a clear goal, but the manner in which he achieves it can be different to a moderate.
 This is mainly because a radical is always prepared for extreme measures.

-The prevailing social and legal hierarchies have no authority over the radicals.
+The prevailing social and legal hierarchies have no authority over radicals.
 They do not respect the prevailing hierarchy and wish to achieve their goal even through anarchy.
 Radicals are indifferent to the values, norms and traditional beliefs of the society.
 They believe in bringing about a radical change.

 In politics and also in extreme social reforms, this radical behavior can be seen clearly.
 The radicals are so focused on bringing about a change that they become blind to the social problems that might arise such as in the case of anarchy or even anomie (a state of normlessness).
 In most freedom struggles, this situation occurs.
-The radicals are extremely focused in uprooting the system that they ignore the hierarchy of the society in the aftermath.
+The radicals are extremely focused on uprooting the system that they ignore the hierarchy of the society in the aftermath..

-What is the difference between Moderate and Radical?
+What is the Difference Between Moderate and Radical?